SyndicateProtocol/syndicate-node/README.md

 ## Beta status

 This SDK is in beta, and there may be breaking changes between versions without a major version update.
+To use the API directly, please view the [API documentation](https://docs.syndicate.io).